D-MK/otto-ai/docs/development/api-keys-setup-simplification-plan.md

 **Progressive Auto-Save:**
 - Auto-save each field as user types (with debounce)
-- Show "Saving..." indicator
+- Show "Saving..." indicator + “Encrypted locally” label
-- Show "Saved" confirmation
+- Show "Saved" confirmation with timestamp (e.g., “Saved 10s ago”)
-- No need for explicit "Save Settings" button (or make it optional)
+- No need for explicit "Save Settings" button (keep as fallback for accessibility)
+- If master password absent, gently prompt user to set one, explaining benefits

 **Conflict Resolution:**
 - If user has unsaved changes and navigates away, show confirmation dialog